clj-easy/graal-build-time/README.md

     that the native image build omits `--initialize-at-build-time`, that is taken care of by this library.

-- Run the native-image as a test.
+- Run the binary `native-test` as a test.
 A zero exit code means that the native image runs well (and hello world was printed as another way to convince yourself).

 # License